Big Dome: Service history

 The Santa Fe took delivery of all 14 domes between January and May 1954.
 Contemporary advertisements touted the Big Domes as "the world's most beautiful railroad car."
 The cocktail-lounge Big Domes were assigned to the El Capitan, Chicagoan, and Kansas Cityan, while the lounge-dormitory domes went to the brand-new San Francisco Chief.
 The assignment to the El Capitan proved short-lived: already in 1954 the Santa Fe operated two prototype Hi-Level coaches on the El Capitan, and completely re-equipped it with those cars in 1956.
 The Big Domes moved to the Chief, where they remained until that train's cancellation in 1968.
 Their final home on the Santa Fe was the Texas Chief.

 Amtrak retained the Texas Chief but did not purchase any of the Big Domes.
 They continued on the Texas Chief until September 1971, when the Santa Fe sold all but one to the new Auto-Train Corporation.
 After Auto-Train's bankruptcy in 1981 the fleet was broken up.
 Two (#550 and #555) have since been scrapped.
 The remaining 12 are privately owned: BNSF Railway and Norfolk Southern each operate one in their respective business car fleets; two operate on the Royal Gorge Route Railroad excursion train in Colorado; and eight were owned by Iowa Pacific Holdings before being sold to multiple museums, tourist railroads, and major railroads after Iowa Pacific's bankruptcy.
+No. 551 "SkyView" is in daily seasonal operation at the North Shore Scenic Railroad in Duluth, Minnesota.